MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-attach-debug-next.md

 5. If your most recent app is not yet published, it's important to make sure you publish it pressing **Ctrl+F5**, alternatively **Alt+Ctrl+F5** for RAD publishing.
 Then, use **F5** to start the attach session.
     > [!IMPORTANT]
     > If you modify the app code during the debugging session, make sure to re-publish the app using **Ctrl+F5**.
-6. After publishing the app, press **F5** to start a debugging session.
+6. After publishing the app, select <kbd>F5</kbd> to start a debugging session.
     > [!NOTE]
     > If you have more attach configuration settings, you must first select which configuration to start.
 7. Debug and inspect the code.
 You can add more breakpoints while debugging.